MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-management-and-monitoring.md

 # Operations baseline for SAP on Azure

-This article builds on several considerations and recommendations defined in the article about the [Azure landing zone design area for management and monitoring](../../ready/landing-zone/design-area/management.md).
-The guidance in this article will help you explore how to operationally maintain an SAP platform on Azure enterprise estate, with centralized management and monitoring at the platform level.
+This article builds on considerations and recommendations defined in the Azure landing zone article [Design area: Management for Azure environments](../../ready/landing-zone/design-area/management.md).
+The guidance in this article will help you explore how to operationally maintain an SAP platform on an Azure enterprise estate, with centralized management and monitoring at the platform level.

 This article presents critical recommendations for SAP operations teams to maintain SAP systems within the Azure platform.
 Because SAP is a mission-critical platform, you should include guidance on the Azure landing zone design areas in your design.